By Anibal Santiago

 Although the staff was concerned about crossing boundaries or being too pushy, the students were easily shifting the staffs work schedule and affecting their mental health as they awaited engagement.

-“An issue has been setting boundaries with the kids, with messaging at 8 and 9 pm at night.
-Our normal schedule went from 7:30 a.m. to 3:30-4 p.m. to this night shift we weren’t used to,” said Marcella.
+“An issue has been setting boundaries with the kids, with messaging at 8 pm and 9 pm at night.
+Our normal schedule went from 7:30 a.m. to 3:30 or 4 p.m. to this night shift we weren’t used to,” said Marcella.

 “We were getting roughly like, 60 to 70 percent engagement even if it is a quick reply on “remind” the program.
 It was better than what the teachers were getting, from what we’ve heard, but we wanted more, beyond work purposes, we were genuinely concerned and affected by it all too,” said Marcella.

 “I received messages from students saying they were bored, needed structure, and communication.
-And then some parents were telling me they ‘see their kids on the laptop all the time so they must be doing homework and engaging’,” said Jasleen Anand ELL Bridge Teacher.
+And then some parents were telling me they ‘see their kids on the laptop all the time so they must be doing homework and engaging’,” said Jasleen Anandm an ELL Bridge Teacher.

 The National Guard was called in to the city to supply Chelsea families with a fixed amount of food in a box.
-To receive the free goods, families were lined up outside of the Salvation Army on Chestnut Street, six feet apart, fully covered from head to toe, from six in the morning till the line started at eight a.m.
+To receive the free goods, families were lined up outside of the Salvation Army on Chestnut Street, six feet apart, fully covered from head to toe, from 6 a.m. until the line started at 8 a.m.

-The list of concerns shared by students included failure to pay rent due to job-loss in the family, if they are going to graduate, if they are passing to the next grade.
+The list of concerns shared by students included failure to pay rent because of job loss in the family, if they are going to graduate, if they are passing to the next grade.

 Worries pile up as the staff finished off the current school year and question the next one.
 There are three options to choose to determine what the new year will look like for staff and students.
 One, full on in-class engagement, a hybrid of in-class and online, and complete remote till there is a vaccine.